Use code AMALL2024 for a special discount on all K-12 resources

 Types of Challenging Behaviour

-First, it is important to understand different types of behaviour.
-Disruptive behaviour is one of the most common and challenging types of students teachers face in the classroom.
-It includes behaviours such as talking out of turn, calling out, interrupting the teacher, and arguing with other students.
-Disruptive behaviour is often associated with a lack of discipline and can be frustrating for both teachers and students.
+First, it is essential to recognize the various types of student behaviour.
+Among these, disruptive behaviour is one of the most common and challenging for teachers to manage in the classroom.
+This includes actions like speaking out of turn, interrupting the teacher, calling out, or engaging in arguments with peers.
+Such behaviour is often linked to a lack of discipline and can create frustration for both teachers and students, disrupting the learning environment.

 Withdrawn Behaviour